-- 1. Provide evidence of good health, i.e., a physical examination from a physician and the Hepatitis B vaccination series.
+- Students must provide evidence of good health, i.e. a physical examination from a physician and the Hepatitis B vaccination series.
 Federal OSHA regulations require all students to provide evidence of receiving the Hepatitis B vaccination series.
 This series includes three injections.
 The second is given one month after the first and the third five months later.
-It is desirable that the series be completed before the clinical classes Winter Semester.
-The series must be completed before students can be assigned to an practicum site. - Obtain navy blue scrubs, B/P cuff/stethoscope, and lab coat to wear while taking HP 200 and HP 210.
+The series should be completed before the clinical classes winter semester.
+The series must be completed before you can be assigned to a practicum site. - Students must obtain navy blue scrubs, blood pressure (B/P) cuff, stethoscope, and lab coat to wear while taking HP 200 and HP 210